ankitarora05/photodollar-web/README.md

 [photodollar](https://photodollar.in)

-PhotoDollar enables you to request images/videos from anyone on photoDollar network.

-You can connect with a family of shutterbugs, ask them for photo or video updates on anything you wish.
-Features
-> Create your profile
+Create and share photos, videos or stories requests across the globe

-> place photo or video request on photoDollar network; get tons of responses
+Start by creating a story/video/photo request on photoDollar network; get tons of responses and share it with everyone.

-> respond to photoRequests or videoRequests in real time
+Respond to stories/photos /video requests in real-time

-> follow users to get notifications on their requests, look at their responses
+Follow users to watch their stories/photos/videos.

-> be a part of the welcoming community, help photodollar keep a tab on bad content.
+Be a part of the open social community and help photodollar keep a tab on bad content.

+Get all local/global information about new or upcoming products.

+Take advice and recommendations from people who know the area and have similar tastes.

+Thinking about buying a product and confused about it just post a new request and get help.

+Watch stories what others have created

+Create and share Stories photos videos around the world

+Upvote, downvote stories, and other people's responses.

+Photodollar is built for everyone and we want to make it useful for everyone.

 [photodollar](https://photodollar.in)